sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

-   .. py:method:: set_effects(effect_list)
+   .. py:method:: set_duration(duration)

-      Apply effects from a list to the audio playback.

-      :param effect_list: A list of effect objects to be applied to the audio playback.
-                          The list may contain instances of `FadeIn`, `FadeOut`, and `ChangeSpeed`.
+      Set the length of the audio file to the meta data.

+      :param duration: The duration.
+Must be a float
-      :type effect_list: list
+      :type volume: float

-      :raises TypeError: If an unknown effect type is encountered in the list.